 Our capability – systems

-System 1: Dedicated larval trials unit comprising twelve, 600 litre, round tanks with black internal side walls and contrasting flat, white bases.
+System 1: Dedicated larval trials unit with full Phototherm control comprising sixteen, 900 litre, round tanks with black internal side walls and contrasting flat, white bases.

 System 2: Production feed trials unit containing forty-two, 1500 litre, round tanks divided across three rooms (18, 12 and 12 tanks respectively), each under full photothermal control.

-System 3: Metabolic chamber that combines capabilities to measure respiration and excretion of animals under controlled environmental conditions (i.e., temperature, salinity, oxygen, carbon dioxide, pH, diet, feed rates, dissolved substances, enforced exercise) as well as the quantity and quality of discharge through the use of particle sizing and capture
+System 5: Metabolic chamber that combines capabilities to measure respiration and excretion of animals under controlled environmental conditions (i.e. temperature, salinity, oxygen, carbon dioxide, pH, diet, feed rates, dissolved substances, enforced exercise) as well as the quantity and quality of discharge using particle sizing, capture and analysis.

 Our capability – analytical